Artificial Intelligence: Ethical Concerns and Sustainability Issues

 Key Takeaways

-Our series on the opportunities presented by artificial intelligence (AI) has explored the transformational potential of this technology and how it is being integrated into the global economy.
-While exciting and valuable, we must evaluate AI’s potential drawbacks and benefits thoughtfully.
 AI’s power and wide-ranging applicability mean its impacts on society, both good and bad, are likely to be far-reaching.
 The adage, “With great power comes great responsibility,” is especially true for AI.

-AI, Sustainability and Risk Management
+AI with a Sustainability and Risk Management Lens

 In this article, we evaluate AI’s potential reputational, ethical, legal and societal impacts and the new cybersecurity risks and environmental concerns it creates.